eProsima/Micro-XRCE-DDS-docs/docs/deployment.rst

         :width: 600 px
         :align: center

-Once the subscriber is configured, the `subscriber client` logs in to the agent `B`.
+Once the subscriber is configured, the `subscriber client` logs in the agent `B`.
 As all their entities have been created previously, so it only need to configure the read after log in.
 Once the data request message has been sent, the subscriber will receive the topics from the publisher through `DDS` world.